-HLO HELIGUARD FIREGUARD

-Stands in the safe zone in front of the Stands on the specified side

-helicopter. of the helicopter with access

-Helps the fireguard when necessary. to extinguishing agents to

-observe engine start-up.
-A

-portable powder extinguisher

-shall be available to the

-fireguard without having to

-leave the helideck.
-E.g., in a

-mounted box on the helideck

-perimeter.

-(When changing position

-after no 1 engine has started

-and the rotors are turning,

-shall walk outside the rotor

-disc to the next engine).

-In the event of fire in or under

-the helicopter, alerts the

-pilot/HLO by walkie- talkie or

-by giving the "shut down"

-signal.
-Starts to extinguish

-the fire.
+HLO HELIGUARD FIREGUARD Stands in the safe zone in front of the Stands on the specified side helicopter.
+Helps the fireguard when necessary. of the helicopter with access to extinguishing agents to observe engine start-up.
+A portable powder extinguisher shall be available to the fireguard without having to leave the helideck.
+E.g., in a mounted box on the helideck perimeter.
+(When changing position after no 1 engine has started and the rotors are turning, shall walk outside the rotor disc to the next engine).
+In the event of fire in or under the helicopter, alerts the pilot/HLO by walkietalkie or by giving the "shut down" signal.
+Starts to extinguish the fire.